 Renewable electricity, refined coal, and Indian coal production credit (Form 8835).
-For more information on the renewable electricity, refined coal, and Indian coal production credit, see Form 8835.
+This credit is for the sale of electricity, refined coal, or Indian coal produced in the United States or U. S. possessions from qualified energy resources at a qualified facility.
+For more information, see Form 8835.

 Welfare-to-work credit (Form 8861).
-The welfare-to-work credit provides businesses with an incentive to hire long-term family assistance recipients.
+This credit provides businesses with an incentive to hire long-term family assistance recipients.
 For more information, see Form 8861 and Publication 954.

 Work opportunity credit (Form 5884).
-The work opportunity credit provides businesses with an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.
+This credit provides businesses with an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.
 For more information, see Form 5884 and Publication 954.